labrador: A domain-optimized machine-learning tool for gravitational wave inference: Phenomenological waveform

 The main component of the waveform model is the phase profile $\Phi_{kf}$.
 Per Eq.~\eqref{eq:calpha}, we seek to define it in terms of orthonormal coordinates, in which the mismatch metric is Euclidean.
 We achieve this taking inspiration from the literature on geometric template banks \cite{Dhurandhar1994, Owen1996, Owen1999, Tanaka2000, Babak2006, Ajith2008, Brown2013, Roulet2019, Roy2019}.
 We use

 where $\overline\Phi_{kf}$ is an average phase evolution (defined in Eq.~\eqref{eq:avg_phase} below), and $e_{kf\alpha}$ is a set of orthonormal bases:

 where $S_{kf}$ is the noise PSD and $\Delta_f$ the frequency bin size.
 Motivated by a Taylor expansion of the phase near the peak of the likelihood, the inner product is weighted by the expected squared signal-to-noise ratio in each frequency bin and detector.
-Orthonormality implies that in the $\bm c$ coordinates the Hessian of the log-likelihood is proportional to the identity, and so in the high signal-to-noise ratio (SNR) limit the likelihood resembles an isotropic Gaussian, with width $\sigma_{\bm c} = 1 / \text{SNR}$ \cite{Roulet2019}.
+Orthonormality implies that in the $\bm c$ coordinates the Hessian of the log-likelihood is proportional to the identity, and so in the high-SNR limit the likelihood resembles an isotropic Gaussian, with width $\sigma_{\bm c} = 1 / \text{SNR}$ \cite{Roulet2019}.

 We obtain the orthonormal basis through a combination of QR and singular-value decompositions of post-Newtonian phase profiles.
 From the 1.5 post-Newtonian approximation we have\footnote{ For concreteness we illustrate with a Hanford--Livingston network; generalization to other detectors is straightforward.}